dean-git/react-redux-cat1/README.md

 ### Login

-Login with a valid id and password.
+Login with a valid email and password (one character will suffice).
 This will get you a full product listing.
 Clicking on the products nav link will direct you to the product list but you will only get six products.

 ## Available Scripts